Moduli space of genus one curves on cubic threefold: Free components

-{\proof Suppose to the contrary that the evaluation map has reducible general fibres.
+{\proof Suppose to the contrary that a general fibre of the evaluation map is reducible.
 We take the Stein factorization of $ev:\widetilde{U} \to X$, where $\widetilde{U}$ is a resolution of singularities.
 We let $Y$ denote a resolution of the finite part of the Stein factorization.
 This produces a generically finite morphism $f: Y \to X$, and $M$ gives rise to a dominant component $N$ of $\Mor(E, Y)$.
-Denote the induced morphism as $\phi: N \to M$, then $\dim M = \dim N$ by same argument in Theorem \ref{disconnect}.
+Denote the induced morphism as $\phi: N \to M$.
+We have $\dim M = \dim N$.

+Let $s': E\to Y$ be a general member of $N$ such that $s = f\circ s'$ is a general member of $M$.
+Let $y\in Y$ be a general point in $Y$.
+Denote the family of curves parametrized by $N$ through $y$ by $N_y$ and the family of curves parametrized by $M$ through $x = f(y)$ by $M_x$.
+We claim that $M_x$ parametrizes a dominant family of curves on $X$.
+Suppose to the contrary and let $S$ be the surface swept out by the family of $M_x$.
+We have

+where the plus one encodes the choice of varying the point $p\in E$ sending to $x$.
+By Proposition \ref{bounding the a-inv of a surface}, we have